Xposed-Modules-Repo/me.connerowen.qspulldowntweak/README.md

 ## Supported Devices

-I've only tested this on my Motorola RAZR+ 2025, but this module should work regardless of Android skin (AOSP/OneUI/Oxygen/etc).
+Android 15+ only.
+I've only tested this on my Motorola RAZR+ 2025 running Android 16, but this module should work regardless of Android skin (AOSP/OneUI/Oxygen/etc).